baristabarita/caresync/README.md

 ```
 git pull
 ```
-3. When you have finished adding your changes, create a branch using the `Card Number` on your assigned task in [Trello]()
+3. When you have finished adding your changes, make sure you are in your respective `name-branch` branch()
 ```
 Example for #3:

 //1.
-Create Branch using the command bellow
+Switch to respective branch
-$ git branch ticket-12
+$ git checkout name-branch

 //2.
-Check if the branch was created
+Check Branch using the command bellow
-$ git branch
+$ git status
-ticket-12
-* master

 //3.
-Switch to the newly created branch
+Check if in the branch
-$ git checkout ticket-12

-//4.
-Repeat Step 2
 $ git branch
 * ticket-12
 master

-//5.
+//4.
 Commit your files and either push or pull the changes
 $ git add .

 $ git commit -m "Testing Push and Pull Request"